larpchronicles/rules/chronicles-rulebook.md

 ### Necromancy
 Evren as a whole does not view necromancy as an inherently evil or bad thing, though most people find it at least distasteful.
 There are laws against it in nearly all kingdoms, and for those where it isn't, there are guilds that regulate and oversee its use.

+### Wizards' Guild of Varos
+The Wizards' Guild, sometimes referred to as the mage's guild, is located in Varos.
+Joining the guild costs 1 gold per year, payable to Logistics.

+Member Benefits
+* Roleplay benefits such as titled positions, research requests, access to rare books and artifacts, or augmentation of a Knowledge Skill.
+* Access to select limited use, special, or rare ritual scrolls and production recipes.

+Benefits Available To Everyone
+* Access to the Standard Library of Ritual Scrolls.
+* May purchase a Rune of Warding, which can be used to create a Greater Ward, for 3 gold.

+### Crafters' Guild of Varos
+The Crafters' Guild is a place where characters may rent fully equipped workshops, allowing them to begin their journey as a producer of goods.
+This guild does not have any annual membership fees and provides the following benefits:
+* Roleplay benefits such as titled positions, research requests, or augmentation of a Knowledge Skill.
+* May purchase Anima Gems for 1 gold each.
+* May rent the tools and space required for producing goods for 1 silver per item, up to 10 total items.
+  * Crafting in excess of this limit requires a character to invest in their own space and tools.
+A character may purchase their own workshop for 1 year at the cost of 5 gold, payable to Logistics.
+Character workshops may only be used by the character that purchased it.

 # Who You Will Encounter:  Staff, Players, Trust